survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 }
 ```

+Sometimes you might see imports like `@import "~bootstrap/css/bootstrap";` in SASS code.
+The tilde (`~`) tells webpack that it's not a relative import as by default in SASS.
+If tilde is included, it will perform a lookup against `node_modules` (default setting) although this is configurable through the [resolve.modules](https://webpack.js.org/configuration/resolve/#resolve-modules) field.

 Check out the loader for more advanced usage.

 T> If you want more performance especially during development, check out [fast-sass-loader](https://www.npmjs.com/package/fast-sass-loader).